mental32/tokio-stage/README.md

 #### Stage: The Third Degree

-The third and final degree of stage resembles the usage of a regular actor framework specifically an bastion-esque actix.
+The third and final degree of stage is to use it as a top-level runtime that allows dynamic configuration and introspection of the underlying actor and tasks in the supervision tree.

-##### "What is bastion?"
+##### Cluster support

 ##### Conclusion